pyOpenSci/handbook/_sources/organization/social-media-blog.md.txt

 ## pyOpenSci blog

 The [pyOpenSci blog lives on our website](https://www.pyopensci.org/blog).
-The website is driven by Jekyll and hosted on GitHub pages.
+The website is driven by Jekyll and hosted on GitHub Pages.
 [The code for the website is stored in pyopensci.github.io GitHub repository](https://github.com/pyOpenSci/pyopensci.github.io).

 ### Blog goals